shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-next-export-errors-in-next-js-with-dynamic-routes/README.md

+# 🐞 Troubleshooting `next export` Errors in Next.js with Dynamic Routes

 This document addresses a common problem encountered when using `next export` in Next.js applications with dynamic routes:  failure to generate static HTML files for dynamic pages.
 This usually manifests as errors during the export process, indicating that Next.js cannot pre-render pages that rely on data fetched at build time.